tlin23/METPOLE_AI/DESIGN.md

 ### 3.3 Integration

 - Set up a **reverse proxy** (Nginx, Caddy, or via FastAPI) on `/admin/db-query` to route traffic to sqlite-web.

-  - Enforce authentication and authorization in the proxy layer.
-  - Option A (Simple): Use [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) for Google OAuth, configured for allowed emails.
+  - Use [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) for Google OAuth, configured for allowed emails.
-  - Option B (Strict): Use your backend to double-check `is_admin` in your `users` table before proxying.
+  - No additional backend authorization checks needed.

 ### 3.4 Frontend

-- Add a new “DB Query” link to the admin menu/sidebar in your app frontend (only visible to admins).
+- Add a new "DB Query" link to the admin menu/sidebar in your app frontend (only visible to admins).
 - Clicking the link opens `/admin/db-query` (either as a new tab or embedded iframe).

 ---